GerardoHP/the-record-library/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Later was modified to customize the webpack to add SASS support and some other fun stuff.

+### `Published online`

+The app is published on [azure](https://the-record-library.azurewebsites.net/), Currently it is unavaibale cause some errors opn the platform, I'll keep updated this entry.

 ## Available Scripts

 In the project directory, you can run:

-### `Published online`

-The app is published on [azure](https://the-record-library.azurewebsites.net/), Currently it is unavaibale cause some errors opn the platform, I'll keep updated this entry.

 ### `npm start`